 - vitamin E.

-Nutrients and supplements for beginners
+Supplements for beginners

-Nutrients and supplements for beginners are not prohibited, although it is best to delay their use.
+Supplements for beginners are not prohibited, although it is best to delay their use.
 What to buy?
 The basic ones are best.
 The initial phase of the training should focus on improving the technique of movement, getting to know your own body and using the potential you have.
 It's important to remember that supplements are designed to help you achieve even better results.
 Using them when the body is doing great alone is not recommended.